Music of Latin America: Puerto Rico

 The history of music on the island of Puerto Rico begins with its original inhabitants, the Taínos.
 The Taíno Indians have influenced the Puerto Rican culture greatly, leaving behind important contributions such as their musical instruments, language, food, plant medicine and art.
 The heart of much Puerto Rican music is the idea of improvisation in both the music and the lyrics.
 A performance takes on an added dimension when the audience can anticipate the response of one performer to a difficult passage of music or clever lyrics created by another.
 When two singers, either both men or a man and a woman, engage in vocal competition in música jíbara this is a special type of seis called a controversia.
 Of all Puerto Rico's musical exports, the best-known is reggaeton.
 Bomba and plena have long been popular, while reggaetón is a relatively recent invention.

 It is a form of urban contemporary music, often combining other Latin musical styles, Caribbean and West Indies music, (such as reggae, soca, Spanish reggae, salsa, merengue and bachata.
-It originates from Panamanian Spanish reggae and Jamaican dancehall, however received its rise to popularity through Puerto Rico.Tropikeo is the fusion of R&B, Rap, Hip Hop, Funk and Techno Music within a Tropical musical frame of salsa, in which the conga drums and/or timbales drums are the main source of rhythm of the tune, in conjunction with a heavy salsa "montuno" of the piano.
+It originates from Panamanian Reggae en Español and Jamaican dancehall, however received its rise to popularity through Puerto Rico.Tropikeo is the fusion of R&B, Rap, Hip Hop, Funk and Techno Music within a Tropical musical frame of salsa, in which the conga drums and/or timbales drums are the main source of rhythm of the tune, in conjunction with a heavy salsa "montuno" of the piano.
 The lyrics of the song can be rapped or sung, or used combining both styles, as well as danced in both styles.
 Aguinaldo from Puerto Rico is similar to Christmas carols, except that they are usually sung in a parranda, which is rather like a lively parade that moves from house to house in a neighborhood, looking for holiday food and drink.
 The melodies were subsequently used for the improvisational décima and seis.
 There are aguinaldos that are usually sung in churches or religious services, while there are aguinaldos that are more popular and are sung in the parrandas.
 Danza is a very sophisticated form of music that can be extremely varied in its expression; they can be either romantic or festive.
 Romantic danzas have four sections, beginning with an eight measure paseo followed by three themes of sixteen measures each.
 The third theme typically includes a solo by the bombardino and, often, a return to the first theme or a coda at the end.
 Festive danzas are free-form, with the only rules being an introduction and a swift rhythm.
 Plena is a narrative song from the coastal regions of Puerto Rico, especially around Ponce, Puerto Rico.
 Its origins have been various claimed as far back as 1875 and as late as 1920.
 As rural farmers moved to San Juan, Puerto Rico and other cities, they brought plena with them and eventually added horns and improvised call and response vocals.
 Lyrics generally deal with stories or current events, though some are light-hearted or humorous.